|Old Dude and Joe Lansdale his own self|

 For your amusement, here are screenshots of the endless stream of texts I received from American Airlines regarding flight changes.*

 *Today, thanks to my polite but very firm letter of dissatisfaction to AA, I did receive a $50 voucher to apply to the cost of a plane ticket, good for one year.
 To me, the money is no big deal.
-It’s the principle of the breakdown of even a reasonable semblance of customer service at the airport.
+It’s about the breakdown of even a reasonable semblance of customer service at the airport.